-In this article we've taken a journey and explored and compared different types of faiths...
-Paganism, Polytheism, and Pantheism and Monotheistic Christianity.
-We've also observed what Myth, Magic and Ritual are and how they are contrasted within these faiths.
-We've spoken about the redemptive historical timeline and how Christianity emerged.
-Following below is an historical chronology that lists key historical dates how Biblical writings fit into history.
-There are many ancient texts, but none quite so provocative as the Bible that emerged within history, and where we have a record of this emergence.
+- a.
+In this article we've taken a journey and explored and compared different faiths: paganism, polytheism, pantheism, and monotheistic Christianity.
+We have also observed what Myth, Magic and Ritual are and how they are contrasted within these faiths.
+We have spoken about the redemptive historical timeline through which Christianity emerged. - b.
+Following below is an historical chronology that lists key historical dates and how Biblical writings fit into the known historical records. - c.
+There are many ancient texts, but none quite so provocative as the Bible that has emerged within history, and where we have a solid record of this emergence. - d.
 The obvious question emerges from our study of Christian Anthropology is what is Jesus to You?
 Is He Messianic God/man predicted by Scripture?
 Was he merely a Prophet, teacher, or wandering preacher?
-One thing is true, whoever you think Jesus is will define your past, present and future.
-This is no inconsequential matter!
+Whoever you think Jesus is will define your past, present and future.
+Thus, this is no inconsequential matter! - e.
 Dr Jim Denison in his daily Denison Report stated that Jesus "will not be silenced, packaged, or predicted."
 Jesus demands an answer.
 Denison goes on to quote noted writer Max Lucado...
 "The Jesus of many people is small enough to be contained in an aquarium that fits on a cabinet.
 He never causes trouble or demands attention.
 If you want a goldfish bowl of Jesus, steer clear of the real Jesus Christ.
 He changes everything!
 No, Jesus doesn't make you sexy, skinny, or clever.
 Jesus doesn't change what you see in the mirror.
 He changes how you see what you see.
 He will not be silenced, packaged, or predicted.
 He is the pastor who chased people out of church.
 He is the prophet who had a soft spot for crooks and whores.
 He is the king who washed the grime off the feet of his betrayer.
 He turned a breadbasket into a buffet and a dead friend into a living one.
-And most of all, he transformed the tomb into a womb out of which life was born life ... your life."
+And most of all, he transformed the tomb into a womb out of which life was born anew . . . your life."